coobas/europython-24/slides.md

 # Checklist before scaling out

-Before spinning up a cluster, there are possibilities:
+- Before spinning up a cluster (and spending 💰💰💰), there are possibilities:
 - Profile and possibly optimise your code.
+  - Remember the 80:20 Pareto rule.
+  - Save either RAM or CPU.
 - Data can (sometimes) be memory-mapped.
 - Large data can be processed in chunks.
   - This is where executors can help.
-  - Even the large scale frameworks like Dask or Ray can help when running on a single machine.
+- Large scale frameworks like Dask or Ray can help even when running on a single machine.

 ---

 # Scaling out with Dask (Distributed)

-`Dask` may be better known for its `DataFrame` pandas-like API.
+- `Dask` may be better known for its `DataFrame` pandas-like API.
 However,

 > `Dask` is a Python library for parallel and distributed computing.
 > - Easy to use and set up (it’s just a Python library)